onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 Condition to enter our taxation regime: you must forego everything else you own from the previous system and donate it to us in order to join

-The legacy of Mark Zuckerberg needs to be burned to the ground
+The legacy of Mark Zuckerberg needs to be burned to the ground He's guilty of the cognitive and spiritual degradation of humanity.
+He merely played the game he was brought in and supercharged it instead of reinventing it

 How do we reduce smear campaigns?
 Where you can pay to ruin someone's reputation